 We'll also ensure one member of each team has enough experience to handle the race (RYA Day Skipper or equivalent) and you will all need to be able to swim.
 You will be assessed after training and if you're lacking in the skills you won't qualify to race.

 You're going to have to wear a fetching life vest to stop you sinking and you'll all be given a tracking device and your boat will have an LED flare.
+We also supply each team member with personal strobe lights and a dye pack.

 Race boats will be tracking you as you sail - if you're in the shit you can hit the SOS button and the Race Boats will respond, but bear in mind it's the Indian Ocean and not central London, you'll still be responsible for keeping yourself in one piece.